Measure-Theoretic Probability

 The End of the Discrete-Continuous Dichotomy

 The pushforward measure \(P_X\) treats all random variables uniformly.
 A discrete variable has \(P_X\) concentrated on isolated points.
 A continuous variable has \(P_X\) spread smoothly via a density.
 A mixed distribution — for example, a variable that equals zero with probability \(1/2\) and is otherwise uniformly distributed on \([0,1]\) — is simply a measure that has both a point mass and an absolutely continuous component: \[ P_X \;=\; \tfrac{1}{2}\,\delta_0 \;+\; \tfrac{1}{2}\,\lambda\big|_{[0,1]}. \] No special formulas are needed.
 The Lebesgue integral against \(P_X\) handles all three cases — discrete, continuous, and mixed — in a single expression.
-This unification is not aesthetic convenience; it is essential for modern machine learning, where models like variational autoencoders routinely operate on distributions that mix discrete and continuous components.
+This unification is not aesthetic convenience; it is a foundational requirement in modern machine learning, where models such as variational autoencoders with discrete latent variables (e.g., Gumbel-Softmax, VQ-VAE) and hybrid models with mixed discrete-continuous outputs require a probability framework that does not depend on a single dominating measure.

 Random Vectors and Measurability